 - Wear the seat belt properly. - Make sure the front passenger's seat belt tab has not been left inserted into the buckle before someone sits in the front passenger seat. - Make sure the AIR BAG OFF indicator light is not illuminated when using the seat belt extender for the right front passenger seat.
 If the AIR BAG OFF indicator light is illuminated, disconnect the extender tongue from the seat belt buckle, then reconnect the seat belt.
 Reconnect the seat belt extender after making sure the AIR BAG ON indicator light is illuminated.
-If you use the seat belt extender while the AIR BAG OFF indicator light is illuminated, the front passenger airbag, front passenger knee airbag and side airbag on the right front passenger side airbag may not activate correctly, which could cause death or serious injury in the event of collision. - Do not apply a heavy load to the front passenger seat or equipment (e.g. seatback pocket). - Do not apply pressure to the right front passenger seat by resting hands or legs on the seatback. - Double Cab and CrewMax models: Do not put weight on the front passenger seat by putting your hands or feet on the front passenger seat seatback from the rear passenger seat.
+If you use the seat belt extender while the AIR BAG OFF indicator light is illuminated, the SRS airbags for the passenger may not activate correctly, which could cause death or serious injury in the event of collision. - Do not apply a heavy load to the front passenger seat or equipment (e.g. seatback pocket). - Do not apply pressure to the right front passenger seat by resting hands or legs on the seatback. - Double Cab and CrewMax models: Do not put weight on the front passenger seat by putting your hands or feet on the front passenger seat seatback from the rear passenger seat.